SemicolonManifest/CLD1-ConfigWebServer/README.md

 | nginx | 1.18.0 |

 # Isolating homes
-To prevent other users to acces to other home:
+To prevent other users to acces to other users homes:
 ```
 sudo chmod o-rwx /home/*
 ```